rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 **Learning Goals:**

+- versioning and archiving your codes with Git and Github
+    - fork/copy an existing online repo to your SCINet/Ceres account
+    - push your local fork/repo online to your own Github account
+    - make an edit to your fork/repo
+    - make a pull request to have your edits incorporated into the original repo
 - use the Conda package/environment management system on the Ceres HPC system
     - access or install Conda on Ceres
     - use Conda to download software on Ceres